OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/how-to-change-mssql-database-server-host.md

   <img src="../../assets/Mysql1.png">
 </p>

 * If the Host Name input is not entered in the above step, then user will get the notification mentioned in the screen shot below.
-As the Host Name is a mandatory input that defines the new Host Name you want {{SITENAME}} database to refer to:
+As the Host Name is a mandatory input that defines the new Host Name you want <code class="expression">space.vars.SITENAME</code> database to refer to:

 <p align="center">
   <img src="../../assets/Mysql2.png">